NOVA Shield

 Initial development faced significant hurdles.
 Early testing in 1734 AN revealed problems with shield stability at larger scales, while power consumption exceeded projections by 300%.
 The project also struggled with Alexandrium fuel costs, which threatened to make widespread deployment economically unfeasible.
 By 1736 AN, advances in containment field geometry improved shield stability, but power requirements remained a major obstacle.
 The Concord Alliance Defense Technology Commission reported in 1737 AN that while proof-of-concept demonstrations were successful, full-scale deployment would require either technological breakthroughs or massive infrastructure investment.

 A major breakthrough came in 1738 AN with AlduATOM's announcement of their "NexGen" Alexandrium reactor design.
-The new technology's 85% reduction in fuel requirements and 50% increase in power output has dramatically improved the NOVA Shield's feasibility.
+The new technology's 85% reduction in fuel requirements and 50% increase in power output dramatically improved the NOVA Shield's feasibility.
 Dr. Castellanos announced that the breakthrough could accelerate the project's timeline by 2-3 years.
 The entry of Vegno into the Concord Alliance in 1738 AN brought additional expertise in artificial intelligence, strengthening the project's threat detection and response capabilities.

 Technology